Darwin Prockop

-Darwin Prockop (born August 31, 1929) is an American biochemist and progenitor cell researcher.
-He has held academic posts at several universities, and has been a faculty member at the Texas A&M Health Science Center since 2008.
-Prockop has been elected to several academic societies, including the National Academy of Sciences and the Institute of Medicine.
+Darwin Prockop (August 31, 1929 – January 22, 2024) was an American biochemist and progenitor cell researcher.
+He held academic posts at several universities, and joined the faculty at the Texas A&M Health Science Center in 2008.
+Prockop was elected to several academic societies, including the National Academy of Sciences and the Institute of Medicine.

 Biography

 Prockop completed an undergraduate degree from Haverford College and a master's degree in animal physiology from Brasenose College, Oxford.
 He earned a medical degree (1956) from University of Pennsylvania and a Ph.D. in biochemistry (1961) from George Washington University.

-He has been a faculty member at the University of Pennsylvania, the University of Medicine and Dentistry of New Jersey (UMDNJ), Jefferson Medical College, and Tulane University.
+He was a faculty member at the University of Pennsylvania, the University of Medicine and Dentistry of New Jersey (UMDNJ), Jefferson Medical College, and Tulane University.
 At Tulane, he directed the Center for Gene Therapy.
-Since 2008, he has worked at the Texas A&M Health Science Center, where he is Professor of Molecular and Cellular Medicine and the Stearman Chair in Genomic Medicine.
-He also serves as Director of the Institute for Regenerative Medicine at Scott & White Memorial Hospital in Temple.
+In 2008, he came to the Texas A&M Health Science Center, where he was Professor of Molecular and Cellular Medicine and the Stearman Chair in Genomic Medicine.
+He also served as Director of the Institute for Regenerative Medicine at Scott & White Memorial Hospital in Temple.